WenqinSHAO/as_topo/README.md

 With the tools provided in this work, we are able to quickly and interactively plot and query the AS-level topology learnt from traceroutes initiated by more than 6000 RIPE Atlas probes toward DNS b-root.

-## From paths to graphs
+## From paths to topology graph
+Traceroute measurements from RIPE Atlas are the input to this project.
+Tools are built previously to translate IP hops to AS hops.
+The presence of IXP is as well detected.
 The data format of processed RIPE traceroute measurement is specified in the [docs](https://github.com/WenqinSHAO/rtt/blob/master/docs/path_analysis.md#output) of the previous project.
-Those processed measurements are the input to this work.

 For the moment being, this work focuses on the topology visualization at AS level.
 Therefore, [as_graph.py](./as_graph.py) reads the __asn_path__ attribute of each probe in building the topology graph.